ywamsendai/ywamsendai-wiki/docs/ywam/commitments.md

 We ask all of our team members to make a monthly contribution to our community.
 Don't worry, its not filling the base leader's pockets.
 YWAM Sendai does not have its own income and relies on these monthly donations in order to function as a team.
 Please read [this page to find out what its used for](finances.md).

 There is always need for ongoing fundraising.
 This is a combination of the rise of living expenses here, as well as support being dropped back home.
 It is vital to communicate regularly to supporters and churches, both for prayer support and for financial support.
 It is also important to make trips to visit supporters and churches around once every two years for a month or two in order to renew connections with supporters, churches, family and friends.

-## Be a Good Communicator!

-Don't you just love it when a team communicates really well together?
-It's great!
-Our expectation is that you will fit right in to the community and actively participate in discussions, meetings etc. Our community communicates both in person, and online!
-So you can be extrovert or introvert and still participate.
-Yay!
-But seriously, lets aim to over-communicate, rather than under-communicate.
-Especially as our community grows (and pioneers new communities!).

-We have a document to show you how to have a [Riot](tools.md) with us! ;)

-###Prayer

-Everything we do needs to be birthed out of prayer.
-Each of our team members hear from God.
-We need to commit to spending time with God and turning our ears towards Him.
-Prayer looks different for each person.
-But setting time aside daily for Him is essential.
-Our personal time with God is priority, though we also value praying together as a community also.

-###Acts of Service

-###Roles & Circles